top of page

 I applied three to four shades of similar colors from each brand to a different corner of a mandala from "Simple Kaleidoscopes Adult Coloring Book" by Ligia Ortega.

 I printed the mandala on Neenah Exact Vellum Bristol Premium Cardstock (67 lb).
-This paper is a little thicker and has a smoother tooth.
-It works well for mixed media as well as for blending pencils.
+This paper is slightly thicker and has a smoother texture.
+It works well for both mixed media and blending pencils.

 Crayola Colored Pencil Test